-4 Formal Model
+4. Formal Model

 After having introduced the basic idea behind refactorings between virtual and physical separation, we pursue a formalization.
+Although the basic mechanisms are simple, the devil is in the details.
 A one-step refactoring between virtual and physical separation is a complex task, and it is difficult to get all the details and special cases right.
 Therefore, we use two techniques to make refactorings more manageable:

 - We break down refactorings into small steps, small enough to reason about and to give confidence in their correctness.
 At the same time, we support SPL implementations that use a combination of virtual and physical separation.
-In each small refactoring, we transform only a small part of the SPL and thus shift the implementation in the spectrum between virtual and physical separation in one or the other direction.
-In a final step, we combine the small refactorings (see composite refactorings [41]) and show that they are complete, i.e., we can refactor every program into a pure virtually and a pure physically separated representation. - We avoid the full complexity of Java (the Java Language Specification is a book with 688 pages of textual specifications), AHEAD and the C preprocessor.
+In each small refactoring, we transform only a part of the SPL and thus shift the implementation in the spectrum between virtual and physical separation in one or the other direction.
+In a final step, we combine the small refactorings (see composite refactorings [42]) and show that they are complete, in the sense that we can refactor every program into a pure virtually and a pure physically separated representation. - We avoid the full complexity of Java (the Java Language Specification is a book with 688 pages of textual specifications), AHEAD and the C preprocessor.
 Instead, we use a subset of Java based on Lightweight Java [45], enriched with basic mechanisms for refinements and annotations.
-This lets us focus on the key mechanisms without getting lost in details.
-We briefly discuss some other Java constructs, not covered in the subset, in Section 5 and Appendix B.
+This allows us to focus on the key mechanisms without getting lost in details.
+In Section 5, we briefly discuss some other Java constructs, not covered in the subset

-Using the above simplifications, we proceed with the following steps: First, we introduce the Java subset we aim at and extend it with mechanisms for refinements and annotations.
-Second, we describe small refactorings in both directions step by step one with the same behavior, but depending on the annotation this might require lots of boilerplate code and replication.
-As last resort, we can always generate a feature module per variant, which contains the entire code of this variant, but eliminates reuse entirely.
-What kind of annotations (beyond those discussed in this paper) can be refactored into more reasonable physically separated representations and whether this has any importance in practice is an open research question.

-and discuss limitations and optimizations.
+Using the above simplifications, we proceed in three steps.
+First, we introduce a Java subset and extend it with mechanisms for refinements and annotations.
+Second, we describe small refactorings in both directions step by step and discuss limitations and optimizations.
 Finally, we show that the refactorings are complete.